metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `option` (Number) Option is an Integer value from 224-254 Required.
+- `option` (Number) Option is an Integer value from 224-254Required.
-- `value` (String) Value is a String value for the Option provided Required.
+- `value` (String) Value is a String value for the Option providedRequired.